-It is important that you read and abide by the various safety Codes regarding Life Jackets, and suitable clothing and footwear for rowing, if in any doubt ask for advice.
+It is important that you read and abide by the various safety Codes regarding Life Jackets, British Rowing Safety-Alert-February-2015-Lifejackets.pdf and suitable clothing and footwear for rowing.
+If in any doubt ask for advice.

 5.7 CAPSIZE AND RECOVERY